 Initiative from Wiseyak

-Remote monitoring and identificaton of potential spread of high-risk patients susceptible to Covid-19.
-This could help the healthcare authorities to focus on their efforts and take early preventive actions.
+Remote monitoring and identification of potential spread of SARS-CoV-2 virus in high-risk patients could help the healthcare authorities to focus on their efforts and take early preventive actions.

-Within Wiseyak, this has made us even more determined to come up with novel solutions.
-Our team has been working hard to develop Covid-19 monitoring apps to support ongoing national and international efforts.
+Within Wiseyak, the rapid spread of the virus has made us even more determined to come up with novel solutions.
+Our team has been working hard to develop COVID-19 monitoring apps to support ongoing national and international efforts.

-Wiseyak team has built a patent-pending AI-based platform that integrates UMLS and FHIR standards.
-This platform helps to deliver a unified interoperable healthcare data management system .
-The team had been working to devise this holistic solution to reduce the burden on the healthcare infrastucture.
-Since WHO declared the pandemic, Wiseyak team has been working on this response to the COVID situation and it focuses on building technical solutions to support the existing national and global initiatives:
+Wiseyak team has built a holistic patent-pending AI-based platform, that integrates UMLS and FHIR standards, with the aim of reducing the burden on the present healthcare infrastructure.
+This platform helps to deliver a unified and interoperable healthcare data management system .
+Since WHO declared the COVID-19 pandemic, Wiseyak team has been working on building the following technical solutions to support the existing national and global initiatives:

-- Rapid Covid-19 Screening (RCS) platform – a WHO questionnaire-based platform to be used by front line healthcare workers or by patients for self-reporting to manage and prioritize patient visits to the hospital.
-This will enable hospital administration to manage its resources, support social distancing, reduce the risk of spread at its facilities and create a central repository of patients and population-level dashboards to monitor and support in decision making.
+- Rapid COVID-19 Screening (RCS) platform – a WHO questionnaire-based platform designed for the front line healthcare workers or the patients for self-reporting with the aim of managing and prioritizing patient visits to the hospital.
+This platform enables hospital administration to manage its resources, support social distancing, reduce the risk of spread of SARS-CoV-2 virus at its facilities and create a central repository of patients and population-level dashboards, ultimately aiding in monitoring and supporting the decision making process.

-- Covid-19 Registry (CR) database – a WHO guided registry with FHIR and HL7 standards to effectively monitor and treat the Covid-19 cases.
+- COVID-19 Registry (CR) database – a WHO guided registry with FHIR and HL7 standards to effectively monitor and treat COVID-19 cases.

 - Remote Consulting AI-enabled Electronic Medical Report (RC-EMR) – an AI-enabled electronic medical record system that provides doctors and patients with a seamless platform for remote follow-ups and consultations.

-Covid-19 has made us more determined to use our knowledge to innovate and fight this global threat together.
-Our test Rapid Covid – 19 Screening (RCS) platform is now available at covid.wiseyak.com.
-Please use the Username: user1 and Password: test1 to test the RCS web-app.
+COVID-19 has made us more determined to utilize our knowledge to innovating and ,ultimately, fighting this global threat together.
+Our Rapid COVID – 19 Screening (RCS) platform is now available at covid.wiseyak.com.
+Please use the username: user1 and password: test1 to test the RCS web-app.

 1WHO.
 (2020).
 Coronavirus disease 2019 (COVID-19) Situation Report – 64.
 Retrieved from https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200324-sitrep-64-covid-19.pdf?sfvrsn=703b2c40_2